Santa Hermandad: Relationship with rulers

 The hermandades have had an inconsistent relationship with the ruling powers of Spain.
 They were sometimes used to undermine the authority of the king or his officials, and sometimes used to enforce it.
 Early in their formation, they tended to be temporary and to work in favor of royal authority in times of unrest.
 The king also took only a very minor role in the formation and regulation of the league.

 Under the reign of King Alfonso in 1298, hermandades were used against the king because some of the towns felt that he had been abusing his power.
 While under the reign of Isabella I of Castile the hermandades were used to consolidate her authority and silence those who objected to her reign.
-By 1476, the administration of the “soon-to-be-kingdomwide league was incorporated into Isabella’s government as the Santa Hermandad (Holy Brotherhood)”.
-At that point, the Hermandad had a charter, which stated that its duties were to "...guard the sovereignty and service of the king and all the rights he ought to have and to guard our bodies and all that we have … and we will live in peace and quiet so that when our king comes of age he will find the land well ordered and richer and better settled for his service."
+By 1476, the administration of the "soon-to-be-kingdomwide league was incorporated into Isabella's government as the Santa Hermandad".
+At that point, the Hermandad had a charter, which stated that its duties were to "guard the sovereignty and service of the king and all the rights he ought to have and to guard our bodies and all that we have [...] and we will live in peace and quiet so that when our king comes of age he will find the land well ordered and richer and better settled for his service".
 At one point, corregidores were chastised by the townspeople because they were unable to stop the outrages and abuses of the Hermandad.
 Corregidores held posts within the Holy Brotherhood, but their power to control their chapter was limited.